-Navratri celebrations are one of the most important and popular festive occasion for Hindus living all over the world.
+Navratri celebrations are one of the most important and popular festive occasions for Hindus living all over the world.
 It is also known as Devi Navratri.

 It is a festival of worshipping Goddess Durga in her nine forms during the nine days of this festive occasion which generally occurs during the last week of September or the first half of the October month (at the beginning of the Autumn season).